Types of Aid

 *MSU Gold Grant

 Federal Direct Subsidized Loan: Need must be established by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN).
 The loan funds are obtained and disbursed through the FAO in cooperation with the federal government who serves as the lending institution.
 Student must be enrolled at least half-time to receive the loan; student is responsible for the repayment of principal and interest which begins after the student ceases to be enrolled on at least a half- time basis and a six-month "grace period" has expired.
-Additional information regarding the Direct Subsidized Loan program is available here.
+NOTE: Graduate degree-seeking students are not eligible to receive the Subsidized Loan.
+Additional information regarding the Direct Subsidized Loan program, including the MAXIMUM TIMEFRAME to receive this loan during your college career, is available here.

 Federal Direct Unsubsidized Loan: Not need based but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN).
 The loan funds are obtained and disbursed through the FAO in cooperation with the federal government who serves as the lending institution.
 Student must be enrolled at least half-time to receive the loan.
 Student is encouraged to repay accrued interest during enrollment period(s); otherwise, repayment of accrued interest and principal begins after the student ceases to be enrolled on at least a half- time basis and a six-month "grace period" has expired.
 Additional information regarding the Direct Unsubsidized Loan program is available here.